-The following is a list of designated personnel to assume responsibility of the CDC in case of the Director's absence.
-Each can be contacted by calling the CDC's main line (562) 908-3494.
+The following is a list of designated personnel to assume responsibility for the RHC CDC in case of the Director's absence.
+Each can be contacted by calling the RHC CDC's main line (562) 908-3494.
 Dean of Behavioral and Social Sciences, Child Development Center Coordinator, or Designated staff in the Director's absence.